 Kendall Square Orchestra is the product of friendship and passion for music set to the backdrop of life in the biopharmaceutical industry.

 Co-founders Kelly Clark and Elena Spencer hail from Michigan and met while working as bench scientists at Pfizer Ann Arbor in 2005.
-They were founding members of the Pfizer Ann Arbor Chamber Orchestra, a group with the mission to connect Pfizer colleagues and support local charitable causes.
+They were founding members of a biopharma chamber orchestra, with the mission to connect colleagues and support local charitable causes.
 This was their first evidence of the power of music to unite within the science and technology industry.

 Over a decade later, after many changes in personal, professional (and geographic!) circumstances, Elena and Kelly found themselves living and working in the greater Boston area and reconnected again over music.
 Over a glass of wine one Friday evening in December 2017 they declared “We should start an Orchestra again!”